You will be reading this either:

 If you build the software on a multi-core host, the PDP-8/I simulator is normally built with the incandescent lamp simulator feature, which drives the LEDs in a way that mimics the incandescent lamps used in the original PDP-8/I. (We call this the ILS for short.)
-This feature currently takes too much CPU power to run on anything but a multi-core Raspberry Pi, currently limited to the Pi 2 and Pi 3 series.
+This feature takes too much CPU power to run on anything but a multi-core Raspberry Pi, being the Pi 2 and newer full-sized boards, excluding the Zero series.

 If you configure the software on a single-core Pi — models A+, B+, and Zero — the simulator uses the original low-CPU-usage LED driving method instead. (a.k.a.
 NLS for short, named after this configuration option.)

 Those on a multi-core host who want this low-CPU-usage LED driving

 --no-lamp-simulator option to